 Aliv Seeds are one of the most powerful seeds with many potential health benefits.
 Aliv or Halim or Garden Cress seeds are not new to Indians and their traditions.
 Aliv Laddus are given to new mothers for enhancing Lactation.
 These forgotten seeds are less celebrated compared to other seeds.
 These seeds can be banked on for proteins, Vitamin B, and Iron.
 Ayurveda has recognized Aliv Seeds as a crucial ingredient in Post Partum Diet.
 It is also known for providing Immunity, Nutrition, and Strength.
 Garden cress seed is a highly nutritious plant-based food having several medicinal properties, for which it is used as both food and medicine from long back in different parts of the world, including India.
-Let us read the health benefits of Aliv and different ways to consume these power boosters.
+But how to eat Aliv or garden cress or halim seeds for effective health benefits?

 What are Aliv Seeds/Halim Seeds/ Garden Cress Seeds?

 Aliv or Garden Cress (Lepidium Sativum) is a fast-growing edible herb.
 These hydroponics can be easily grown in small pots, and in the wild near lakes and Ponds.
 Aliv or Garden Cress is related to Mustard and Water Cress and tastes tangy and has a peppery aroma like them.
 The seeds of this herb are called Aliv Seeds, Halim ke beej, or Garden cress seeds, this small scarlet color seeds are a powerhouse for many nutrients.